natbprice/tvdiff/README.md

 # tvdiff

-The **tvdiff** package is a simple R wrapper for the Python translation of the original Matlab code by Rick Chartrand.
+The **tvdiff** package is an R translation of the Matlab implementation of the Total Variation Regularized Numerical Differentiation algorithm by Rick Chartrand.
 The package implements the methods found in Rick Chartrand,“Numerical differentiation of noisy, nonsmooth data,” ISRN Applied Mathematics, Vol. 2011, Article ID 164564, 2011.

 ## Installation

 The **tvdiff** package is currently only available from Github.
-The package depends on reticulate and requires Python to be installed.

 ``` r
 devtools::install_github("natbprice/tvdiff")